anggafajarsidik/OFFevm/README.md

 ## **Features**
-- Send transactions to multiple addresses from a list.
+- Send transactions to multiple addresses from a list or Single address
 - Supports custom delay between transactions.
 - Easy configuration for different networks.
+- Multiple Wallet
 ---

 ## **Requirements**